-More than 14 percent of U.S. consumers looked for apparel and accessories made from natural materials in 2016, up from 12.9 percent last year, according to a Euromonitor International survey.
-Shoppers looking for clothes that were reused or recycled rose 2 percent this year.
-And more millennials looked for “sustainably produced” apparel and accessories than any other age group.
+According to a Euromonitor International survey, in 2015, more than 14 percent of U.S. consumers looked for apparel and accessories made from natural materials in 2016, up from 12.9 percent last year.
+Millennials looked for “sustainably produced” apparel and accessories than any other age group.

-“Generally, fast fashion and sustainability are not a match made in heaven,” Bezzant said.
-She said the biggest challenge for retailers will be to make sustainable products affordable and accessible to millennials.
+As for whether this is enough to hep them shed their images of disposability and high turn over, that seems like a stretch for now.
+Emily Bezzant, head analyst at the fashion-tracking firm Edited, says, “Generally, fast fashion and sustainability are not a match made in heaven.
+The biggest challenge for retailers will be to make sustainable products affordable and accessible to millennials."

 There’s been some progress toward that end.
 H&M’s Conscious Collection has an affordable median price of $17.99.
 At Zara’s Join Life line, a basic strappy top cost $9.90 -- the same as their main line, Bezzant said.
 Lowering prices for sustainable collections would help these businesses stay relevant, as most consumers shop at H&M and Zara because of the cheap price tags.